Audio: International Album Releases - Various Artist Compilations 1962-69

 CBS YS-527-C (Japan) - front scan by Hans Seegers

 This compilation album in the Columbia College Folk Series is very rare, and almost impossible to find as shown here with its original red/white obi with price ¥2,000.
+The obi is a paper band which wraps round the sleeve.
+Wil Gielen has provided a picture from the Internet of the album with an obi but is sure the obi shown is actually a colour copy, and not an original.

 Bob's contribution is Blowin' In The Wind on Side 1 and Don't Think Twice, It's All Right on Side 2, both from The Freewheelin' Bob Dylan.
-The Brothers Four perform House Of The Rising Sun on Side 1, and a cover of Mr. Tambourine Man on Side 2.
+The Brothers Four perform House Of The Risin' Sun on Side 1, and a cover of Mr. Tambourine Man on Side 2.
 The commercial record has orange CBS labels.

 CBS YS-527-C (Japan) - obi scan by Hans Seegers